MorpheusAIs/Docs/Smart Contracts/Overview.md

 With the exception of the `LinearDistributionIntervalDecrease` library which is not ownable, all other contracts are owned by the Morpheus multisigs on their respective chains:
 - `L2MessageReceiver` and `L2TokenReceiver` are owned by the Arbitrum multisig [0x151c2b49CdEC10B150B2763dF3d1C00D70C90956](https://arbiscan.io/address/0x151c2b49CdEC10B150B2763dF3d1C00D70C90956)
 - `Distribution` and `L1Sender` are owned by the Ethereum multisig [0x1FE04BC15Cf2c5A2d41a0b3a96725596676eBa1E](https://etherscan.io/address/0x1fe04bc15cf2c5a2d41a0b3a96725596676eba1e)

+For ownability, these smart contracts inherit `OwnableUpgradeable`.
+For more information on this, see the [OpenZeppelin Access Control Documentation](https://docs.openzeppelin.com/contracts/5.x/api/access).

 ## Audits